When it comes to planting a fall cover crop in your garden, it’s hard to beat the incredible benefits of annual rye.

 Annual rye creates a thick barrier of living vegetation as it grows.
 One that snuffs out existing weeds, and keeps new weeds seeds from ever finding a home in bare soil.

 And since you don’t need to till it under, those weeds never ever find a home to sprout next year.
 It is one of the major reasons we spend little time ever weeding our garden – and one we are quite thankful for!
-(See : How To Create A Great No-Till Garden With Ease)
+See : How To Create A No-Till Raised Row Garden

 Here is a look at how and when we plant our annual rye cover crop in our garden: